scriptrdotio/howto/ui/realtime_dashboard.md

 # How to update my dashboard in real time?

-You have devices pushing data to one of your API and you need to reflect the data in real time on a dasboard.
+You have devices that are pushing data to one of your API and you need to reflect the data in real time on a dasboard.
-Well, that is doable in four steps.
+This is easily done, by following the below steps:

 - Create a channel
-- Update you API (or create a new API) to receive the data pushed by the devices
-- Create a dashboard with the dashboard builder and add some widgets to reflect the values
+- Create a dashboard and subscribe it to the channel
+- Add a widget to reflect the values
-- Bind your widgets to the channel
+- Bind the widget to the channel
+- Update you API (or create a new API) that receives the data to publish to the dashboard

 ## Create a channel